Crashprn/UUV_ROS2/README.md

 ## ROS2 Code:

-This code is contained within the ros_ws folder, and if you haven't already do the ROS2 tutorials found here: [Tutorials](https://docs.ros.org/en/humble/Tutorials.html)
+This code is contained within the ros_ws folder, and if you haven't already, do the ROS2 tutorials found here: [Tutorials](https://docs.ros.org/en/humble/Tutorials.html)

 Once you complete the tutorials, a lot of the process for how the code works will be a lot more clear.
 And because the tutorials are available online ROS2 specific things will not be explained in this documentation.
+The main code for the ROS program is found within the nodes_py python package.

 ## Hardware Implementation: